Sun-ZhenXing/mcp-template-python/README.md

 - [x] Support for multiple MCP mounting
 - [x] Support for command-line invocation in Stdio mode
-- [x] Support for SSE / StreamableHTTP / WebSocket
+- [x] Support for SSE / StreamableHTTP
 - [x] Support for packaging and distribution

-To use WebSocket, you need to switch to the `feat-ws` branch.

 ## Getting Started